home / writing

 }

 Each ? says “if this step fails, stop here and return the error.”
-No hidden control flow, no forgotten error cases.
 The function signature tells me exactly what can go wrong.

-The ? operator itself is Rust magic, but the pattern—making errors explicit and composable—that’s universal: JavaScript Promises, Go’s error returns, even optional chaining.
-All of these make error cases explicit and composable.
+The ? operator itself is Rust magic, but the pattern of making errors explicit and composable is universal: JavaScript Promises, Go’s error returns, even optional chaining.
 Instead of hoping functions won’t throw, I design them so they can’t hide their failure modes.

 I was pleasantly surprised to find that function signatures in Rust are complete contracts: